 To write a simple ADEdit script:

-- 1. Open a new file-for example, my\adedit\script-in a text editor. - 2.
-Type the following line to set up the adedit environment and include the ADedit Tcl library:
+- 1. Open a new file-for example, my_adedit_script-in a text editor. - Type the following line to set up the adedit environment and include the ADedit Tcl library:

 '''

 #!/bin/env adedit

+package require ade lib

 '''